dlang/DIPs/README.md

 1. Write a document that outlines the proposal in the format specified by [the template](https://github.com/dlang/DIPs/blob/master/Template.md) provided in this repository.
 Not every section listed in the template may apply to a given DIP, but it is important that every applicable section is included.
 For example, a proposal implying breaking changes has almost no chance to be accepted if it fails to describe a migration path to mitigate breakage, but a proposal that carries no breaking changes can dispense with that section.
 The author may further subdivide the document as desired.

 2. Create a new pull request against this repository that adds a new document to the `DIPs` folder.
-The document must be named "DIP1xxx-(Author Initials).md".
-The "xxx" is a placeholder for a future ID that will be assigned by the DIP manager if and when the PR is merged into the repository.
+The document must be named `DIP1xxx-(Author Initials).md`.
+The `xxx` is a placeholder for a future ID that will be assigned by the DIP manager if and when the PR is merged into the repository.
 The pull request title should match the DIP title.

 #### Advice for writing great DIPs

-The document '[GUIDELINES.md](https://github.com/dlang/DIPs/blob/master/GUIDELINES.md)' provides advice on how to write a proper DIP.
+The [guidelines document](https://github.com/dlang/DIPs/blob/master/GUIDELINES.md) provides advice on how to write a proper DIP.
 Ignoring it reduces the chance of a DIP being accepted into the repository.

 #### Migrating an old DIP